 What We Do

-The GEF has considerable experience in blended finance, particularly around renewable energy and energy efficiency.
+The GEF has a long history of using blended finance in environmental areas.
+Many early success cases are in climate change mitigation areas including renewable energy and energy efficiency.
 Through GEF funding, governments put enabling environments in place such as feed-in-tariffs and power purchase agreements.
 With this foundation, and the significant cost savings of sustainable energy technologies, the private sector scaled-up its investment.
-This was especially true for small-scale clean energy projects.
-Read more+

 GEF experience shows that blended finance is a potent instrument.
 With the risk assurances provided by blended finance, the private sector invested in projects at a much higher rate than “regular” projects.
-During 2013-2014, the GEF provided US$1.4 billion in climate finance through “regular” channels.
-This finance mobilized about US$800 million from the private sector, or about 60 cents for each dollar from the GEF.
+During 2013-2014, the GEF provided $1.4 billion in climate finance through “regular” channels.
+This finance mobilized about $800 million from the private sector, or about 60 cents for each dollar from the GEF.

 To catalyze private sector investment in climate change projects